mizatch/LoadTestTools/README.md

 	And there are fewer than '5' failed responses
 ```

-# Make some GET requests with a URL and a collection of query string parameters
+# Drill an API with GET requests with a URL and a collection of query string parameters

 ```
 Scenario: Drill URL with parameters